-&lt;sup>5 One and only one means of authentication ("user password" or "trusted path") must be enabled by the policy.
+2 One and only one means of authentication ("user password" or "trusted path") must be enabled by the policy.
 Therefore, either one or both of the authentication capabilities must be allowed and, if one of the capabilities is disallowed or the policy setting disabled, then the policy setting for the other must be enabled.

-Description Capability SB K-EXT S Policy Comments Enable SO can configure the policy to enable a partition to be reset if it is Partition reset Allow Х Х х Disable locked as a result of exceeding the maximum number of failed login attempts.
-Disallow Disable A partition cannot be reset and must be re-created as a result of exceeding the maximum number of failed login attempts.
-Allow Enable SO can configure the policy to enable the replication of the module's Network Replication Allow Disable key material over the network to a second module.
+Description Capability SB K-EXT S Policy Comments Allow Enable SO can configure the policy to enable the replication of the module's Network Replication Allow Disable key material over the network to a second module.
 Disallow Х Х Х Disable The module cannot be replicated over the network.
-Allow x х x Enable This capability is set prior to shipment to the customer.
-If enabled, it Force user PIN change ~ × × Disable forces the user to change the PIN upon first login. onunge Disallow Disable The user is never forced to change PIN on first login.
-All This capability is set prior to shipment to the customer.
-It allows the Remote authentication Allow Disable use of remote authentication. autrentication Disallow Х Х Х Disable Remote authentication cannot be enabled for the module.
+Allow х х Enable This capability is set prior to shipment to the customer.
+If enabled, it Force user PIN change Allow ^ ^ Disable forces the user to change the PIN upon first login.
+Grango Disallow Disable The user is never forced to change PIN on first login.
+Aller Allow Enable This capability is set prior to shipment to the customer.
+It allows the Remote authentication Allow Disable use of remote authentication. danomodion Disallow Х Х Х Disable Remote authentication cannot be enabled for the module.